-Antarctic Notothenid fish typically produce large yolky eggs and mature at about half their maximum length.
-Spawning occurs from July to September although the location of spawning grounds is unknown.
+suggesting that spawning takes place in the western areas.
 There are some indications that in South Georgia, D. eleginoides release their eggs near the slope at depths of 800-1000m (Agnew et al., 1999).
 Larvae and postlarvae are encountered in pelagic layers around South Georgia (North, 2002) and over the southern part of the Patagonian Shelf (Ciechomski & Weiss, 1976).